oracle-livelabs/security/accessgovernancee2e/perform-access-review/perform-access-review.md

     - Recent changes in user’s profile
   ![Access Review Tasks](images/manager-access-review-insights-manager.png)
 3. Decide (Accept or Revoke): Review all insights and select to **Accept** or **Revoke** this access privilege.
 In this lab, you may pick one access review with **Recommend Review**, view the detail, and **Revoke** it, which will trigger the auto-remediation process in the **Oracle Access Governance** system.
+**Note:In this lab, Revoke the Access Review for user - Mark Hernandez**
 4. During this lab, you have navigated the **Oracle Access Governance** console to select **access review tasks** assigned to you as an **employee** and **manager user**, view **prescriptive analytics** and **recommendation** proposed by **Oracle Access Governance**, and make informed decisions **Accept** or **Revoke** for review tasks based on **peer group analysis** and **insights**.
 ## Task 5: Login Oracle Identity Governance as System Administrator